sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --browsertime.block, --block                                              Domain to block.
 Add multiple instances to add multiple domains that will be blocked.
   --browsertime.basicAuth, --basicAuth                                      Use it if your server is behind Basic Auth.
 Format: username@password.
   --browsertime.headless, --headless                                        Run the browser in headless mode.
 This is the browser internal headless mode, meaning you cannot collect Visual Metrics or in Chrome run any WebExtension (this means you cannot add cookies, requestheaders or use basic auth for headless Chrome).  [boolean] [default: false]

+Filmstrip
+  --browsertime.videoParams.filmstripFullSize, --videoParams.filmstripFullSize  Keep original sized screenshots in the filmstrip.
+Will make the run take longer time  [boolean] [default: false]
+  --browsertime.videoParams.filmstripQuality, --videoParams.filmstripQuality    The quality of the filmstrip screenshots.
+0-100.  [default: 75]
+  --browsertime.videoParams.createFilmstrip, --videoParams.createFilmstrip      Create filmstrip screenshots.  [boolean] [default: true]
+  --filmstrip.showAll                                                           Show all screenshots in the filmstrip, independent if they have changed or not.  [boolean] [default: false]

 Firefox
   --browsertime.firefox.includeResponseBodies, --firefox.includeResponseBodies  Include response bodies in HAR  [choices: "none", "all", "html"] [default: "none"]